Overview of NCRFC Region Winter/Early Spring Conditions

 Overall, the spring flood potential for this area continues to be above normal due to the saturated soil conditions and the heavy/wet snowpack in the north.
 There continues to be a greater than 50% chance of widespread minor flooding throughout the Great Lakes Drainage area with the potential for a greater than 50% chance of moderate flooding observed at one location on the Tyler Forks River near Mellen in the Bad River Basin.
 This moderate risk has decreased from 5 locations two weeks ago.

 Red River of the North River Basin

-Baseflows in the Red River basin were historic going into the winter, Ice thickness on USACE reservoirs is normal to below normal, suggesting similar conditions in the rivers resulting in a low to medium risk of break up ice jams, despite the high flows.
+Again, river flows in the Red River basin were above normal going into winter.
+Ice thickness on U.S. Army Corps of Engineers reservoirs remains to be normal to below normal, suggesting similar conditions in the rivers resulting in a low to medium risk of break up ice jams.
 The effects of ice jams are not included in any of the long range probabilistic outlooks.

-Frost depths are generally shallower than normal this winter with depths of 18 inches to 2 feet being reported.
-Summer and fall rains have contributed to an abundance of soil moisture.
-The combination of above normal snow water content and deeply saturated soils suggests a high risk of large amounts of runoff, especially if the melt is sudden and accompanied by rainfall.
-Under current conditions, the flood risk in the Red River of the North is significantly elevated, with most forecast locations showing a greater than 50% chance of moderate to major flooding.
+Frost depths remain generally shallower than normal.
+These shallow depths may play a role in allowing more water to infiltrate into the soil.
+The combination of above normal snow water content and deeply saturated soils will continue to produce a high risk of large amounts of runoff.
+The near term risk of rainfall accelerating the melt and worsening the flood risk is low.
+Under current conditions, the flood risk in the Red River of the North is elevated, but potentially could weaken if the melt water absorbs into the soil or not.
+Most forecast locations continuing to show a 50% or greater chance of moderate to major flooding.

 Souris River and Devils Lake Basins